My washing machine is churning right now, busily working on a soapy load of jeans.

 Three strikes, and you might think your athlete’s baseball cap is out.
 Caps get a real workout thanks to sweat and dirt.

-An owner of Americap, a cap-manufacturing company, told the Chicago Tribune that washing machines are OK for most caps, but check it out and read the tag first.
+Washing machines are OK for most caps, but check it out and read the tag first.
 If it’s a cheapo cap — look for flimsy stitching and a cardboard visor — it’s likely to fall apart faster than a rookie pitcher’s composure.

 13. Reusable canvas grocery bags